prolific-ac/prolific-ac.github.com/_posts/2014-12-01-upcoming-feature.md

 </div>

 <br>
 We have some delightful news for researchers: Soon you will be able to flexibly recruit participants based on any demographic you are looking for.
-Yes, that's right: We're moving beyond the default demographics that are stored in our system (gender, age, country of birth, nationality, ethnicity, native language, student status).
+Yes, that's right: We're moving beyond the default demographics that are stored in our system (gender, age, country of birth, nationality, ethnicity, native language).

 In the future, you can request <b>any demographic</b> from us and our software will be able to <b>efficiently prescreen</b> our existing participant pool for you.
 In other words, we are taking away your hassle of running prescreening studies! :-)